-means the scientific evaluation of the likelihood and the biological and economic consequences of entry, establishment and spread of a hazard within the territory of an importing country.
+means the scientific evaluation of the likelihood and the biological and economic consequences of entry, establishment and spread of a hazard.

 RISK COMMUNICATION

 is the interactive exchange of information and opinions throughout the risk analysis process concerning risk, risk-related factors and risk perceptions among risk assessors, risk managers, risk communicators, the general public and other interested parties.